On the Inefficiency of Standard Multi-Unit Auctions: Pure Nash Equilibria

+The socially optimal allocation achieves welfare $2k-1$, by granting one unit to bidder $1$ and $k-1$ units to bidder $2$.
+For a pure Nash equilibrium consider a uniform bid $\langle b_1=1,k\rangle$ of bidder $1$, claiming at most $k$ units, and $b_2=0$ for bidder $2$.
+Clearly bidder $1$ obtains maximum utility, equal to $k$, in this configuration; for every additional unit that bidder $2$ could obtain by deviating appropriately, he would gain additional value equal to $1$ and increase his payment by exactly $1$.
+Thus, bidder $2$ also cannot improve his utility.
+The social welfare in this pure Nash equilibrium configuration is $k$.
+This implies a Price of Anarchy that approaches $2$ with the growth of $k$. \end{proof}

+For both bidding interfaces, upper bounds for the inefficiency of pure Nash equilibria will, emerge from our results for the -- more general -- incomplete information model (Section~\ref{section:sm}), in combination with the following lemma:

-\begin{lemma} For every pure Nash equilibrium $\vec{b}$ in undominated strategies, of the Uniform Price Auction with submodular bidders, there exists a pure Nash equilibrium $\vec{\bar{b}}$ of the auction with uniform bidding, such that $SW(\vec{\bar{b}})=SW(\vec{b})$.
-Moreover, for arbitrary valuation functions, every no-overbidding pure Nash equilibrium of the auction with uniform bidding is also a pure Nash equilibrium of the auction under standard bidding, subject to no-overbidding deviations. \end{lemma}
+\begin{lemma} For arbitrary valuation functions, every no-overbidding pure Nash equilibrium of the auction with uniform bidding is also a pure Nash equilibrium of the auction under standard bidding, subject to no-overbidding deviations. \end{lemma}